 What does the HIPAA Security Rule require?

-Within the Security Rule are two types of standards:
+Within the Security Rule Standards are two types of implementation specifications:

-- Addressable standards allow for flexibility in implementation.
-However, organizations cannot ignore them.
-For example, they must keep ePHI secure, but the HHS does not dictate the exact method for securing it.
+- Addressable – Unlike Required implementation specifications, these allow for flexibility in implementation.
+However, covered entities cannot ignore them.
+For example, they must keep ePHI secure, but HHS does not dictate the exact method for securing it.

-You can choose not to implement an addressable standard, but you must use an alternative method for safeguarding the data.
-Also, you need to document what you’ve done as well as your reasons for doing so.
+Also, you can choose not to implement an addressable specification, but in its place, you must use an alternative method for safeguarding the data.
+Plus you need to document both what you’ve done as well as your reasons for doing so.

 Required 3 safeguards of the HIPAA Security Rule

 The three main categories of the required standards of the Security Rule include physical safeguards, technical safeguards, and administrative safeguards.